eoghanb6/tc-radiate/README.md

 All user images should be put into the 'Content/users' folder in .jpg, .png or .gif format.
 The image name should be set to the users' TeamCity username.

-The size of the user images might appear too small or too big depending on the size of screen it is being displayed on.
-This can easily be changed by changing the 'height: 180px' of the 'img' class at the top of the 'Style.css' file to something bigger or smaller depending on your needs.

 Proxy
 -----
 A proxy is required to request the team city web services.
 This is because javascript won't let you do a cross domain request in most browsers.
 All the proxy needs to to is request the web service on behalf of the JavaScript whilst running on the same domain.